cltools/gaussiancl/README.md

 **angular power spectra transformation for Gaussian random fields**

-This is a minimal Python package for working with the angular power spectra of spherical random fields constructed from transformed Gaussian random fields.
+This is a minimal Python package for working with the angular power spectra of spherical random fields constructed by transforming Gaussian random fields.

-It can currently transform power spectra of lognormal fields.
+It can solve for the Gaussian angular power spectrum that will yield a given target angular power spectrum under a given transformation, such as lognormal.

 The package can be installed using pip:

     pip install gaussiancl

-Then import the `lognormal_cl` and `lognormal_normal_cl` functions from the
+Then import the `gaussiancl` function from the package:
-package:

-    from gaussiancl import lognormal_cl, lognormal_normal_cl
+    from gaussiancl import gaussiancl

 For more information, please see the [documentation].